gergelyszaz/rocketchat-example/README.md

 2. Clone this repository.
 3. Open the project with your command line and run `we deploy -p yourproject`.
 4. Add `NGINX_HOST` environment variable with the domain you would like to use to `proxy` service
+5. For the automatic offsite backup, please read the documentation of [openbridge/ob_bulkstash](https://github.com/openbridge/ob_bulkstash/) and [Rclone](https://rclone.org/)

 ## License